Artemmkin/Artemmkin.github.io/_posts/2017-08-03-useful-linux-commands.md

 Now if you try to paste, you'll get ```cucaracha```, which by the way means a cockroach in Spanish :)

-This command makes copying and pasting a breeze.
+This command makes copying from the terminal a breeze.
 I find it especially useful when I need to copy SSH or GPG keys.

 ### watch